Noxalas/kristiania/_kristiania-obsidian/1. Projects/Kafestrig/Solanum - Level Editor.md

 Using the [[Universal Layering]] I can have a simple way to create functionally and aesthetically sound screens.

-The level editor has all the [[Hotkeys]] you would need for an efficient workflow.
+The level editor has all the [[Solanum Editor Hotkeys]] you would need for an efficient workflow.

 ## References
 1.